arrow-kt/arrow-website/content/docs/learn/quickstart/index.md

 #### Using version catalogs

 [Version catalogs](https://docs.gradle.org/current/userguide/platforms.html)
 provide centralized management of versions.
-This is especially interesting when your Gradle build has several subprojects.
+This is especially helpful when your Gradle build has several subprojects.

 <Tabs groupId="build">